thusharprakash/golang-rn-ipfs/README.md

 You need

 1. Golang 1.18 installed
+2. Java 17 or higher installed.
-2. For Android, Make sure NDK version 23.1.7779620 is installed.
+3. For Android, Make sure NDK version 23.1.7779620 is installed.
-3. Add below configurations to your `.zshrc` or `.bashrc` file
+4. Add below configurations to your `.zshrc` or `.bashrc` file

 ```
 macOS